 However, most people are aware that it is often a marketing ploy alone that dictates the type of packaging.

 If you want a look that is going to be somewhat different to most other homes, then bamboo screen fencing is a smart choice.
 It’s sustainable and cheap and a great choice for your garden.
 It’s natural looks are so distinctive that it is even used inside the home.
-Check out websites like Lone Pine Fencing that supply and install bamboo fencing and you can talk to them about a wide range of bamboo colours.
+Check out websites that supply and install bamboo fencing and you can talk to them about a wide range of bamboo colours.
 It makes a great alternative to using traditional timber.

 The fencing and screening comes in a number of lengths and diameters and this makes it versatile enough to suit just about any home project.
 That includes outdoor garden spaces in which bamboo will certainly enhance the boundaries.
 It can be used for any landscaping project.

 Words like resilient and with a long life, bamboo is known also to withstand all types of weather and pests.
 There are particular bugs or insects that have a party with normal timber, but they have no effect on bamboo.
 If you erect bamboo fencing, it’s going to be there for a long, long time.
 As well as it’s durability, it’s very strong and difficult to break with weights or pressure.